Ukraine-Poland’s stance against Russia is tainted by blood-stained history

 AI

-Ukraine’s cordial relations with have hit a rough patch as ghosts of the turbulent mid-20th Century return with a vengeance.
+Ukraine’s cordial relations with Poland have hit rough patch as ghosts of the turbulent mid-20th Century return with a vengeance.

 While Poland frames the tragedy in terms of a unilateral Ukrainian “genocide”, Ukraine insists on the mutual animosity, territorial disputes and violence that preceded the killings.

-Stepan Bandera, the leader of UPA, is a particular source of disagreement.
-His veneration by Ukrainians as a symbol for the struggle for independence during World War II has been condemned by Polish officials who hold him responsible for the Volyn disaster.
+, the leader of UPA, is a particular source of disagreement.
+His veneration by as a symbol for the struggle for independence during World War II has been condemned by Polish officials who hold him responsible for the Volyn disaster.

 The tensions reached a peak when Poland’s prime minister Donald Tusk said that Ukraine’s path towards EU membership depends on resolving historical disputes with Poland.
 This includes Volyn.
 Defense Minister Wladyslaw Ksiniak Kamysz also suggested that Poland could block Ukraine’s EU entry if the “Volyn question” is not resolved.